Happy New Year to all my lovely readers!

 So, where does this leave me and my blog?

 Well, Narcolepsy is a very strange condition and can be quite difficult to treat.
 The treatment available is a mixture of medication and lifestyle adjustments and I am still learning what works for me, but so far I’ve noticed that reducing sugar and carbohydrates helps me to feel a little less sleepy.

 My blog was initially a gluten free blog, but I have decided to open it up to include other intolerances and dietary requirements now that my own needs have changed.
 You’ll still find the same passion for good gluten free food, but you’ll also find more dairy free, egg free, refined sugar free and low carb recipes as well.

-Many people with Narcolepsy don’t want to discuss or even admit to their condition because of negative experiences they’ve had and because they are worried about how they will be perceived, or that their disability will become their identity.
-This hasn’t been easy to share, but I wanted to be honest about my absence and help, in a small way, to change people’s perceptions of Narcolepsy.
+Many people with Narcolepsy don’t want to discuss or even admit to their condition because they are worried about how they will be perceived, or that their disability will become their identity.
+This hasn’t been easy to share, but I wanted to be honest about my absence and help, in a small way, to help raise some awareness of Narcolepsy.

 You can find out more information about Narcolepsy through the charity Narcolepsy UK.

 For blog updates follow me on Facebook or Instagram!